abiswas3/sportsMaths/ShannonDemon/README.md

 Well if you talk to a financial expert they might throw out words like Kelly's principle or volatility drag or parrando paradox.
 To be fair, I did not the original paper by Kelly nor do I know what those words actually mean.
 So I'll explain it using some middle school mathematics.

+## One last bit

+Real markets do not swing like a random walk.
+They follow unpredictable trends.
+Sadly I do not know how to get rich quickly but this is a very nice maths problem anyway :-).
+In summary, there is no hope for our friend Tom.

 </div>